HkiPythonWorkshops/Workshops/ws3/tasks.md

 requests.get("http://www.reddit.com/r/python/top.json", params=payload).json()
 ```

-Reddit exercise:  parse all 'titles' from the json response.
+*Reddit exercise*:  parse all 'titles' from the json response.
 You can see the json-response in browser [here](http://www.reddit.com/r/python/top.json) (you need to have user-account to reddit for this to work)